testtiger/Hurray/README.md

 Use the following maven command to run the tests linearly:
 * Mvn clean test

-To run the test in Parallel mode open the POM.xml find the following text :"${basedir}\diwng.xml" and change it to "${basedir}\diwng.xml"
+To run the test in Parallel mode open the POM.xml find the following text :"${basedir}\diwng.xml" and change it to "${basedir}\diw-grid.xml"
 After that use following maven commands to run the tests parallel:
 * Mvn clean test
 [Allure]:http://allure.qatools.ru/